 Inside the Mind of an Extreme Introvert: What No One Really Sees

-Extreme introversion is not dislike of people but a high social-stimulation cost that forces frequent emotional regulation, often leading to delayed fatigue, shutdown, and avoidance unless recovery and relationship fit are respected.
+Extreme introversion is not a dislike of people but a high social-stimulation cost that forces frequent emotional regulation, often leading to delayed fatigue, shutdown, and avoidance unless recovery and relationship fit are respected.

-“Is this just how I’m wired, or is there something wrong with me?”
+Many extreme introverts ask themselves unconsciously the basic question: Is it just the way I’m wired, or is there something wrong with me?

 What Is an Extreme Introvert?